villuna/parsers-talk/talk.md

 closeBracket: expected "]"
 ```

 Hm.
 This isn't a helpful error message, it's still telling us we expected a close bracket.
 There is actually a good reason for this - when we tried to parse the inner list, it would have failed to parse any elements, then concluded that the list must be empty, so then it tried to parse a close bracket.
-Since 'A' is not a close bracket, this is the error message we get.
+Since 'hi!!!' is not a close bracket, this is the error message we get.
 That's one of the limits of our somewhat unsophisticated error handling, but on the bright side we still do get an error because it didn't fit our grammar.

 ### 2.2 - Don't repeat yourself